N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Introduction

 The paper will focus on quantifying the high precision Higgs pair production cross sections via the gluon-gluon fusion (ggF) channel.
 We want to stress that the target precision is strongly tied to determine how large portion of the BSM scenarios can be probed (cf., e.g., figure 1 in ref.~\cite{Huang:2016cjm}).
 A question of ``if we measure a deviation of the trilinear Higgs coupling with respect to the SM value $\delta_{\lambda}\equiv\kappa_{\lambda}-1\equiv \frac{\lambda_{hhh}}{\lambda_{hhh}^{\rm SM}}-1\neq 0$, what is the energy scale that the new physics lies ?" is pursued in refs.~\cite{Falkowski:2019tft,Chang:2019vez} .
 For instance, ref.~\cite{Chang:2019vez} finds the perturbation theory breaks at the scale $\lesssim \frac{13~{\rm TeV}}{|\delta_{\lambda}|}$ regardless of the shape of the Higgs potential.
 It means that a BSM dynamics should exist in the $130$ TeV ($1.3$ PeV) regime with a $10\%$ ($1\%$) deviation of $|\delta_{\lambda}|$ from $0$.
 Therefore, the capability of identifying a small BSM signature requires us to improve the theoretical systematic control in the SM.

 The existing direct measurements of the Higgs boson pair cross sections at the LHC only loosely bound on the trilinear Higgs self-coupling $\lambda_{hhh}$ so far.
-The current best constraint $-1.24<\kappa_{\lambda}<6.49$ at $95\%$ confidence level was placed by the CMS collaboration~\cite{CMS:2022dwd}.~\footnote{A similar but slightly looser bound $-1.5<\kappa_{\lambda}<6.7$ has been measured by the ATLAS collaboration~\cite{ATLAS:2021ifb}.} Although the result is very encouraging, the limit does not yet reach to the most of the interesting regions of the vast BSM scenarios (see, e.g., refs.~\cite{Kanemura:2002vm,OConnell:2006rsp,Cacciapaglia:2017gzh,Jurciukonis:2018skr,Durieux:2022sgm}).
+The current best constraints $-1.24<\kappa_{\lambda}<6.49$ and $-0.6<\kappa_{\lambda}<6.6$ at $95\%$ confidence level were placed by the CMS~\cite{CMS:2022dwd} and ATLAS~\cite{ATLAS:2022jtk} collaborations respectively.\footnote{In ATLAS paper~\cite{ATLAS:2022jtk}, the best constraint by combining the Higgs pair cross section and the loop effects from the single Higgs process is $-0.4<\kappa_{\lambda}<6.3$.
+The electroweak loop effects from the single Higgs production can indirectly probe $\lambda_{hhh}$.
+However at the HL-LHC, the indirect limit would be harder to be improved since it is dominated by the systematic errors.} Although the results are very encouraging, the limit does not yet reach to most of the interesting regions of the vast BSM scenarios (see, e.g., refs.~\cite{Kanemura:2002vm,OConnell:2006rsp,Cacciapaglia:2017gzh,Jurciukonis:2018skr,Durieux:2022sgm}).
 It is even just touching the range $|\delta_{\lambda}|=|\kappa_{\lambda}-1|<5$ set by the perturbativity argument~\cite{Maltoni:2018ttu}.
 The precision of $\kappa_{\lambda}$ will be largely improved at the HL-LHC with 3000 fb$^{-1}$ integrated luminosity~\cite{Cepeda:2019klc} and the envisaged future hadron colliders~\cite{Contino:2016spe,deBlas:2019rxi,Mangano:2020sao}. $\delta_{\lambda}$ is estimated to be achievable better than $\pm 50\%$ (around $\pm 5\%$) at the HL-LHC (a future 100 TeV pp collider).~\footnote{There is, however, a caveat in order to interpret these numbers.
-The values of $\delta_{\lambda}$ were derived based on several assumptions extrapolated from what have been understood or used in the LHC Run 2 analyses, where the theoretical uncertainties have been assumed to be reduced by a factor of two with respect to the state of the art at the time.}
+The values of $\delta_{\lambda}$ were derived based on several assumptions extrapolated from what have been understood or used in the LHC Run 2 analysis, where the theoretical uncertainties have been assumed to be reduced by a factor of two with respect to the state of the art at the time.}